Tokamak: Plasma disruptions

 When confinement finally breaks down, these runaway electrons follow the path of least resistance and impact the side of the reactor.
 These can reach 12 megaamps of current deposited in a small area, well beyond the capabilities of any mechanical solution.
 In one famous case, the Tokamak de Fontenay aux Roses had a major disruption where the runaway electrons burned a hole through the vacuum chamber.

 The occurrence of major disruptions in running tokamaks has always been rather high, of the order of a few percent of the total numbers of the shots.
 In currently operated tokamaks, the damage is often large but rarely dramatic.
 In the ITER tokamak, it is expected that the occurrence of a limited number of major disruptions will definitively damage the chamber with no possibility to restore the device.
 The development of systems to counter the effects of runaway electrons is considered a must-have piece of technology for the operational level ITER.

 A large amplitude of the central current density can also result in internal disruptions, or sawteeth, which do not generally result in termination of the discharge.

+Densities over the Greenwald limit, a bound depending on the plasma current and the minor radius, typically leads to disruptions.
+It has been exceeded up to factors of 10, but it remains an important concept describing the phenomenology of the transition of the plasma flow, which still needs to be understood.

 Plasma heating

 In an operating fusion reactor, part of the energy generated will serve to maintain the plasma temperature as fresh deuterium and tritium are introduced.
 However, in the startup of a reactor, either initially or after a temporary shutdown, the plasma will have to be heated to its operating temperature of greater than 10 keV (over 100 million degrees Celsius).
 In current tokamak (and other) magnetic fusion experiments, insufficient fusion energy is produced to maintain the plasma temperature, and constant external heating must be supplied.
-Chinese researchers set up the Experimental Advanced Superconducting Tokamak (EAST) in 2006 which is believed to sustain 100 million degree Celsius plasma (sun has 15 million degree Celsius temperature) which is required to initiate the fusion between hydrogen atoms, according to the latest test conducted in EAST (test conducted in November 2018).
+Chinese researchers set up the Experimental Advanced Superconducting Tokamak (EAST) in 2006, which can supposedly sustain a plasma temperature of 100 million degree Celsius for initiating fusion between hydrogen atoms, according to a November 2018 test.